teeaarbee/blog/content/week_20.md

 https://www.instagram.com/p/CHVPCAyH9wU/

 <br><br>
-Now comes the time for the important question to the readers of the blog which I have been wanted to ask for a while now, so what I was saying is 👉👈 should I move the memes to a separate page where its arranged much nicely and can be accessed faster ?
+Now comes the time for the important question to the readers of the blog which I have been wanting to ask for a while now, so what I was saying is 👉👈

+Q. should I move the memes to a separate page where its arranged much nicely and can be accessed faster ?

 Before you vote here are the pros and cons of moving meme section of a new page where you will have to visit manually every week after reading the blog here.

 ###Pros: